idleberg/atom-browse/README.md

 Run any of the following commands from the [Command Palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette):

-* `Browse: Packages folder` (like in Sublime Text)
+* `Browse: Packages folder`
 * `Browse: Configuration folder`
 * `Browse: Reveal file`
 * `Browse: Project folder(s)`

 All of these commands can also be accessed from the *“Packages”* menu.
-From the context menu, you can run `Browse: Reveal file`.
+From the context menu, you can run `Reveal file`.

 ## License